nitish-nagesh/fairness-audit/anonymized_aaai_submission/AAAI Code/Data Distribution (Fig 2)/README.md

 ## 📋 Overview

-This directory contains the implementation and analysis for **Figure 2** of the FairTabGen paper, which presents the data distribution analysis across different datasets and synthetic data generation methods.
-The analysis demonstrates how FairTabGen maintains statistical properties while improving fairness.
+This directory contains the implementation and analysis for Figure 2 of the FairTabGen paper, which presents data distribution analysis across different datasets and synthetic data generation methods.

-## 🎯 Research Objective
+## 🎯 Purpose

-Analyze and visualize data distributions to demonstrate:
+Analyze and visualize data distributions to compare:
-- **Statistical Similarity**: How well synthetic data preserves real data distributions
+- Statistical similarity between real and synthetic data
-- **Fairness Improvement**: Distribution changes that lead to better fairness
+- Distribution changes for fairness improvement
-- **Method Comparison**: FairTabGen vs. baseline approaches
+- Method comparison across different approaches

 ## 📊 Datasets Analyzed